Dec 14, 2022

 Having a photography website also means that you can customize the website design according to your niche and have a head start at building your brand.

 There are many platforms available to build your online photography business.
-For beginners, we recommend using a drag-and-drop website builder like Zyro.
-It’s easy to use, intuitive, and it offers multiple AI-generated tools to create logos and strengthen your branding.
+For beginners, we recommend using Hostinger’s website builder.
+It’s easy to use, intuitive, and it offers tools to create and strengthen your branding.

 Alternatively, consider using a content management system (CMS) like WordPress.
 As the most popular CMS worldwide, WordPress is versatile and easy to use.
 With thousands of themes available, it’s easy to customize a website to suit your brand and photography niche.